-- (i): An individual who is a non-resident - (ii): A juridical person or other organization established pursuant to foreign laws and regulations - (iii): A (Japanese) corporation for which a majority of voting rights are held by items (i) and (ii) - (iv): A partnership that is owned 50% or more by items (i) and (ii) and a partnership for which items (i) and (ii) account for a majority of operating partners. - (v): A corporation or any other organization for which non-resident individuals account for a majority of directors or holders of representation rights.
+- (i): An individual who is a non-resident - (ii): A juridical person or other organisation established pursuant to foreign laws and regulations - (iii): A (Japanese) corporation for which a majority of voting rights are held directly or indirectly by items (i) and (ii) - (iv): A partnership that is owned 50% or more by items (i) and (ii) and a partnership for which items (i) and (ii) account for a majority of operating partners. - (v): A corporation or any other organisation for which non-resident individuals account for a majority of directors or holders of representation rights.